We can all agree that hiking in Spain is awesome! However, hiking in Zumaia Spain (Zumaya) is really unique.

 Why you should visit the cozy “self-service-shop” at Zumaia

-On the other side of the forest there is a small farm, which have a “self-service shop”.
+On the other side of the forest, there is a small farm, which has a “self-service shop”.
 Here you can buy different products from the farm.
 It was super cute and I loved how it was just there, in the middle of nowhere.
-To me it was as authentic as it could get.
+To me, it was as authentic as it could get.
 No tourist trap just delicious and pure products.

 I’ll never regret this…

 Therefore, I decided to buy a bottle to bring home to San Sebastian as a souvenir from this trip, even though I am not really into Sidra.
 However, it is a traditional drink and the locals absolutely love it!
-My husband also enjoy it, but admittedly likes the sweet “dulce” version more.
-The best thing was that it now is a lovely memory of this wonderful hike in Zumaia Spain.
+My husband also enjoys it, but admittedly likes the sweet “dulce” version more.
+The best thing was that it now is a lovely memory of this wonderful hike in Basque Country.

 The difficult path to Deba